Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 4.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
           In securing an internship at Squadra in Oss, I demonstrated proficiency in creating opportunities aligned with my ambitions and the school's requirements.
-The specific assignment, although pending determination, involves webscraping for PowerEnrich and encompasses both frontend and backend work.
+The specific assignment involves webscraping for PowerEnrich and encompasses both frontend and backend work.
 This accomplishment contributes to the "Proficient" rating in Internship Preparation.
         </p>
     </td>
   </tr>